Mountain rescue vehicle partially hidden among trees, with the scene behind showing a building; architecture by MOXON Architects.

 Client Police Scotland

-The extension and renovation of the Braemar Mountain Rescue Centre in the Cairngorms National Park, provides new accommodation to support the life-saving work of the mountain rescue team and Police Scotland.
+The extension and renovation of the Braemar Mountain Rescue Centre in the Cairngorms National Park, provides new accommodation to support the life-saving work of the Mountain Rescue Team and Police Scotland.

 Line drawing of a building set against a backdrop of trees.
 The structure consists of multiple sections varying in height and design, featuring windows and doors.
 The trees are illustrated in a light, sketchy style.